m-socha/SE464Project/backend/README.md

 # Watnotes backend

-The Watnotes backend serves pages for the Watnotes website, and provides endpoints used by the website and mobile app.
-It is written in Python, and it uses [Flask][] as its web framework and [PostgreSQL][] for its database.
+The Watnotes backend implements the core logic and data management for the Watnotes application.
+It provides APIs, used by the website and mobile app, for accessing and manipulating users, notes, and other data.
+It is written in Python and uses [Flask][] and [PostgreSQL][].

 ## Setup